junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > He opened his eyes again, and the basin full of burgers and beers was the first thing came into view.
 >
 > He sighed, long and defeated. *What the Hell.
-He's gonna die any time anyway.
+He's gonna die any time now anyway.
 Might as well go with the swing.*
 >
 > Dean reached out to grab a paper-wrapped burger, ready to take a bite.
 >